 3. Layout your growing space

 Once you’ve got your information from the above points, you’re nearly there for a fantastic season!
 The next step is quite fun.
-Grab yourself a cup of coffee or tea, a paper, and pencil and go and sketch out your growing space.
+Grab yourself a cup of coffee or tea and go and sketch out your growing space.
 Try and do a good estimate that realistically represents the space.
 Enjoy drawing it- have fun and make it as beautiful and creative as you like.
 One thing I would recommend but this is entirely up to you, write in the dimensions, and maybe even convert them for instance where 2 cm represents 1 meter in your garden space.
 This might be a bit much for some- but others love these kinds of cartography exercises.

 Then once you’ve got your final drawing, create a photocopy or two of it so that you have it for the next season.
 This way you will have a map when you’re done with the next steps, which you can look back on when you’re planning your growing space again in the future.
 As perhaps you want to do rotational growing, and ensure that tomatoes are not grown in the same spot the following year.
 And trust me, you can’t always remember where you put those tomatoes.